 Taxis are widely available throughout the city.

-Quarantine authorities do not generally allow food such as fruit and vegetables, dairy and meat products and sandwiches to be taken off the ship however commercially packaged confectionery, chips and bottled drinking water are allowed subject to inspection.
+Please note that quarantine authorities do not generally allow food such as fruit and vegetables, dairy and meat products, and sandwiches to be taken off the ship.
+However, commercially packaged confectionery, chips, and bottled drinking water are allowed subject to inspection.

-Major credit cards and charge cards are widely accepted.
-Automatic teller machines can provide currency to foreign card holders.
+Major credit cards and charge cards are widely accepted, and ATMs can provide currency to foreign card holders.

-To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, lightweight clothing and a hat.
-You are also advised to bring sunscreen, insect repellent, an umbrella or waterproof jacket and bottled water.
+To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, lightweight clothing, and a hat.
+You are also advised to bring sunscreen, insect repellent, an umbrella or waterproof jacket, and bottled water.

 Coral is an extremely precious marine organism.
-In an effort to preserve its natural beauty and habitat please avoid touching it in all circumstances.
-Just as with most of Australia’s beaches, blue bottles can visit occasionally in the summer months.
-During your time ashore we ask that you dispose of your rubbish thoughtfully.
+In an effort to preserve its natural beauty and habitat, please avoid touching it in all circumstances.
+Please also note that as with most of Australia’s beaches, blue bottles can visit Cairns occasionally in the summer months, and exercise caution when swimming.